wp-plugins/wikipedia-widget/readme.txt

 === Plugin Name ===
 Contributors: asimeon, triechert
-Tags: wikipedia, widget, sidebar, search, knowledge Requires at least: 3.1
+Tags: wikipedia, widget, sidebar, search, knowledge Requires at least: 3.5
-Tested up to: 3.5
+Tested up to: 3.8
-Stable tag: 0.13.07
+Stable tag: 0.13.12
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Shows Wikipedia search results depending on a given string or the current post title.
+Shows a simple Ajax based Wikipedia search-formular and the results for the current post/page title or default keywords.

 == Description ==

-Shows a widget with search results from Wikipedia-API on your sidebar.
+The <strong>Wikipedia Widget</strong> shows a Wikipedia search-formular and its search results for the current post or page on your sidebar.
+On other sites (like category or front-page) it can defined any default search-keywords or other input-field.

+The search results were Ajax-based fetched from the <a href="http://en.wikipedia.org/w/api.php">Wikipedia-API</a>.

-Main Features:
+<strong>Main Features: </strong>

 * Define a default search string or get the current post title
 * Show or hide the search form or define an alternative search form within the page
 * Use cache for the search results for better speed
 * Results are clear formatted, with links and pictures

+Be free for testing and suggest improvements.

 == Installation ==

 1. Upload the plugin to your `/wp-content/plugins/` directory, activate and use as a sidebar-widget.
-2. Configure the Wikipedia URL to your country.
+2. Set the Wikipedia URL to your country.

 == Frequently Asked Questions ==